Vehicle Registration

 - PPS

-The vehicle is examined at the NCTS Centre to vouch conformity with the documentation furnished.
+The vehicle is examined at the NCTS Centre to vouch for conformity with the documentation furnished.

-Vehicles which have been converted since first receiving their Type-Approval document must be approved by NSAI for the modification.
-Another authority certification may suffice subject to the approval by the NSAI.
+Vehicles that have been converted since first receiving their Type-Approval document must be approved by NSAI for modification.
+Another authority certification may suffice, subject to approval by the NSAI.

-A vehicle’s owner’s declaration of conversion must be submitted when key characteristics of the vehicle have changed including vehicle category, number of seats, number of seatbelt fittings, EU bodyworks, mass in service, number of doors, number of windows.
+A vehicle’s owner’s declaration of conversion must be submitted when key characteristics of the vehicle have changed, including vehicle category, number of seats, number of seatbelt fittings, EU bodyworks, mass in service, number of doors, and number of windows.

 The vehicle must be certified by a Suitably Qualified Individual as to the quality of conversion and the accuracy of the declaration.
-The declaration by owner is stamped by the Suitably qualified individual, and an accompanying declaration must be presented for preregistration examination.
-Where the conversion takes place after the vehicle was registered the declaration should be sent to Revenue to assess whether additional VRT is due.
+The declaration by the owner is stamped by a suitably qualified individual, and an accompanying declaration must be presented for preregistration examination.
+Where the conversion takes place after the vehicle was registered, the declaration should be sent to Revenue to assess whether additional VRT is due.

 The Suitably Qualified Individual must have